So, you’ve decided to start a blog. Congratulations! Blogging is an excellent way to promote yourself (or your brand) and share your expertise.

-That sounds simple, but you should invest time and research determining the exact topic you want your blog to discuss before you start writing.
-Your ability to choose and cover a niche determines whether you will reach an audience that returns to your blog and keeps reading your content.
+It sounds rather straightforward, but you should invest time and research into determining the exact topic you want to blog about before you start writing.
+Your ability to choose and cover a niche ultimately determines whether you’ll reach an audience that returns to your blog and keeps reading your content.

 As an example, suppose you decide to write about the entertainment industry.
 Unless you pinpoint a specific aspect of entertainment, you run the risk of making your content too broad.
 This makes your blog look generic, and it becomes impossible to stand out from the thousands of other entertainment blogs.

 A well-thought-out blog niche covers a key area you have expertise in.
-Rather than write about the entire entertainment industry, focus on:
+Rather than write about the entire entertainment industry, you could, for instance, focus on:

 How to Find Excellent Blog Niche Ideas

 Next, determine your target audience—the group of people you want to communicate with.
-Research public online forums such as Quora that let you search for your topics and find questions people are asking about them.
+Research public online forums such as Quora to search for your topics and find questions that people are asking about them.
 You can answer these questions in your blog articles.

 To see how popular your topics are, visit Google Trends, a handy free tool for keyword research.
 Type in keywords related to your topic and look at graphs of how interest in your topic has increased or decreased over time.
 You should also test different keywords to discover the words people most commonly use to search for your topic—this will help you decide which of your topic candidates are the best blog niche ideas.